 For many games, the progress of the game is not saved due to the abrupt restarting.
 So naturally, this isn’t very pleasant for any gamer.

 Fortunately, you can go through the various reasons for your computer restarting and try to fix them yourself.

-Your best bet would be to go through each of the possible reasons listed below.
+Your best bet would be to go through each possible reason listed below.

-Some of the reasons below will seem more plausible for your situation; try to solve each of those problems, then you can enjoy playing your games without worrying about your computer restarting.
+Some of the reasons below will seem more plausible for your situation; try solving each of those problems, then you can enjoy playing games without worrying about your computer restarting.

 The game must be valid and updated